Renowned Guests that have Visited

 William(Bill) Whitman famed horticulturist and member of a pioneering Miami Beach family.

-Kay Sweeney, Botanist and Owner of the Kampong, Dr. David Fairchild’s private home.
+Kay Sweeney, Botanist, and Owner of the Kampong was a dedicated caretaker of this beautiful property which was Dr. David Fairchild’s private home.

 He loves drawing in ink on paper that he himself prepares, giving the material a flavor of ancient times and a feeling of melancholy serenity.
 The oneiric present in his works mixes with the almost scientific, obsessive precision of detail.

-Maggie Hurchella, county commissioner of Martin County, Fl for over 20 years and famed environmentalist.
+Maggie Hurchella was the County Commissioner of Martin County, Fl, for over 20 years and a famed environmentalist.
 In 2002, she was named the Everglades Coalition's Conservationist of the Year.
 In 2003 she won a National Wetlands Award from the Environmental Law Institute for volunteer leadership.
 In 2019 she gave the keynote address at the 50th-anniversary meeting of the Friends of the Everglades.

 Roger Murray Artist and cartoonist.
 An American tourist saw his paintings and offered a fair sum of money for it, changing the course of Roger's French painting career.
-Now living on Zaca, he switched to more serious marine paintings.
-It was not long, with the help of a local French artist, that gallery in Nice, Cannes, and London started to sell his marine paintings.
+Now living on Zaca, he switched to more marine severe paintings.
+With the help of a local French artist, it was not long the gallery in Nice, Cannes, and London started to sell his marine paintings.
 Exhibitions followed in Nice, Paris, The Royal Society of Marine Artists in London, The Royal Academy, Coasts of Britain Exhibition, the Manchester Academy, and various major marine art exhibitions.

-Roger's paintings began to be owned by quite a few notable people, including The Duke of Edinburgh.
+Roger's paintings began to be owned by many notable people, including The Duke of Edinburgh.
 But as he always maintained, he was never a proper artist in the fine art sense, always a bum quayside artist with a taste for painting boats and the sea.
 Never caring much for the arts community.
 Nevertheless, Roger's marine paintings today are commanding high prices.

-Bill Baggs, journalist and writer for the Miami News.
-He supported early pioneering conservation efforts to rescue the southeast section of Key Biscayne from real estate developers' overdevelopment.
+Bill Baggs was a journalist and writer for the Miami News.
+He supported early pioneering conservation efforts to rescue the southeast section of Key Biscayne from developers' overdevelopment.
 The Bill Baggs Cape Florida State Park was named in his honor on land protected from development.

 Todd Daniel Snider is an American singer-songwriter with a musical style that combines Americana, alt-country, and folk.
 Snider has said, "I was trying to come up with the best ... most open-hearted ... well-thought-out lyrics I could come up with.
-I wanted every song to be sad and funny at the same time, vulnerable and entertaining, personal and universal.
-I wanted every song to be as uniquely written as possible, and then I wanted to perform them in a studio loose and rugged and hopefully as uniquely as I could.
+I wanted every song to be sad and funny simultaneously, vulnerable and entertaining, personal and universal.
+I wanted every song to be as uniquely written as possible, and then I wanted to perform them in a studio loose and rugged and hopefully as uniquely as possible.
 I hope to be hard to describe and/or new ...
 I'm not saying I am.
 I'm just saying that's the hope."